rarebreed/mercury/README.md

 ## What about state management?

-TL;DR  I'd start with rxjs first, then try out mobx
+TL;DR  I'd start with rxjs first, then try out [mobx][-mobx]

-So, everyone's first thought on this is redux.
+So, everyone's first thought on this is [redux][-redux].
 It's definitely got the most mindshare.
-But the more reading I do, the more people say how many workarounds you need to do for things, not to mention all the boilerplate code.
+But the more reading I do, the more people say [how many workarounds][-sitept] you need to do for things, not to mention all the boilerplate code.

 Mobx seems to be a promising alternative.
 It is a FRP based library to handle state management.